xavierloos/sinatra/README.md

 :ballot_box_with_check: Explain to your partner the significance of what you see in the terminal

 :ballot_box_with_check: Use a browser to visit your application at http://localhost:4567

+## Sinatra: Defining a route

+:ballot_box_with_check: Use Sinatra's error message above to define a route that responds to incoming requests to the / path

+:ballot_box_with_check: Return the string "hello!" from this route

+:ballot_box_with_check: Check that your route works by visiting your application in the browser at the correct address.